UniMath/agda-unimath/src/elementary-number-theory/arithmetic-sequences-positive-rational-numbers.lagda.md

         ( d))
 ```

-### The terms of an arithmetic sequence of positive rational numbers are greater or equal to its initial term
+### The terms of an arithmetic sequence of positive rational numbers are greater than or equal to its initial term

 ```agda
 module _